Project Lead Visa Sponsorship Jobs in Idaho

 Which companies sponsor visas for project leads in Idaho?

-Micron Technology is Idaho's most active H-1B sponsor and regularly hires project leads for semiconductor manufacturing initiatives in Boise.
+Micron Technology is Idaho's most active H-1B visa sponsor and regularly hires project leads for semiconductor manufacturing initiatives in Boise.
 HP Inc. and various engineering and construction firms operating in the Treasure Valley also have established sponsorship programs.
 Larger technology and defense contractors with Idaho offices are generally more likely to have the HR infrastructure needed to support visa sponsorship for project lead positions.

 Which visa types are most common for project lead roles in Idaho?